 One word: promising.
-Overall, almost 1.4 million new jobs are expected to be added in the state between 2017 and 2022.7 Which business-related occupational areas will see strong job growth?
-Check out the expected growth of the following examples for the decade between 2016 and 2026:3
+Overall, almost 1.4 million new jobs are expected to be added in the state between 2017 and 2022.
+Which business-related occupational areas will see strong job growth?
+Check out the expected growth of the following examples for the decade between 2016 and 2026, according to TWC:

 3. Is Texas a Good Place to Become an Entrepreneur?

 Yes.
 Texas is a great place to start a business.
 With one of the largest civilian workforces in the nation and favorable tax laws, Texas has a lot to offer potential entrepreneurs.
 And there's a strong history of innovation in the state.
-Among Texas business owners, over 72 percent founded their own companies.
+Check out these facts from the Houston Chronicle: Among Texas business owners, over 72 percent founded their own companies.
 And for over 66 percent of Texas business owners, the company they currently own is their first one.
-In contrast, the U.S. average for first-time business owners is about 62 percent.8 Major companies that started in Texas include Dell, 7-Eleven, and Whole Foods Market.
+In contrast, the U.S. average for first-time business owners is about 62 percent.
+Major companies that started in Texas include Dell, 7-Eleven, and Whole Foods Market.

-Plus, Texas business owners and their employees can enjoy a surprisingly low overall cost of living: The average house price in Texas is $161,500, which is much lower than the overall U.S. average of $205,000.9 In addition, the state has no personal income tax.
+Plus, Texas business owners and their employees can enjoy a surprisingly low overall cost of living: The average house price in Texas is more than 15 percent lower than the overall U.S. average.
+In addition, the state has no personal income tax.